crusso/shield/README.md

 ./run.sh
 ```

-Runs a little test script that starts dfx, installs all canisters, and starts some user canisters.
+Runs a little test script that (re-)starts dfx, installs all canisters, and starts some user canisters.

+Open the shield front-end in a browser, and again in a private browser window(s), in order to register user or helpers with _different_ principals.